SebastianBecker2/HotkeyManager/README.md

 # HotkeyManager
-C# library to manage global hotkeys
+HotkeyManager is a .Net WinForms library that allows setting up and handling global hotkeys.